Collinformatics/TACC/README.md

 After logging in, it will move to a user defined folder in the WORK directory.

-Run the with the command:
+Login by with the command:

     bash loginTACC.sh -u yourUserName